The First 150 Days: Charting a Path Towards Inclusive Excellence at the University of Nebraska-Lincoln

 ODI was created in 2018 as a culmination of 1) the efforts of engaged members of our campus community advocating for diversity and inclusion leadership, 2) an institutional study by nationally renowned diversity experts Halualani & Associates, 3) a series of workgroups and committees identifying needs, and 4) a five-year university-wide effort to address equity, diversity, and inclusion at Nebraska.
 There was a real interest to invest time and resources to identify the needs of the institution and the scope and role of a central office.

 ODI provides vision, leadership, and advocacy in fostering an inclusive excellence mindset central to the land-grant mission of UNL; leads and facilitates the development of institutional policies, protocols, and practices intended to create a more equitable, and inclusive campus culture; and utilizes an inclusive excellence framework to foster an engaged, creative, and innovative learning environment for all.
-The VCDI reports to the Executive Vice Chancellor and Chief Academic Officer, and the Chancellor.
+The VCDI reports to the Chancellor.

 Office of Diversity and Inclusion Priorities